manticoresoftware/manticoresearch/manual/Profiling_and_monitoring/SHOW_THREADS.md

 `Info` column shows:

 * raw text of queries run through Manticore SQL interface
-* full text syntax, comments and data size for queries run via internal Manticore binary protocl (e.g. from a remote Manticore instance)
+* full text syntax, comments and data size for queries run via internal Manticore binary protocol (e.g. from a remote Manticore instance)

 Maximum width of the `Info` column can be limited by specifying the `columns=N` option (notice the second row in the example table).